Our "product" is the people we employ – we are friendly and approachable so meet the current senior team.

 Gender pay gap is used to determine whether on average a business pays more to men than women and should not be confused with pay equality which focuses on rates of pay for comparable jobs.
 The gender pay gap has been calculated using the snapshot date of 5th April 2022 and has been calculated within the guidelines of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-We continue to take actions to ensure all employees are fairly treated, with new initiatives being released this year to improve the way we interact with employees, from recruitment, through training and retention, to assist the continuous development of all employees.
+We continue to take actions to ensure all employees are fairly treated, with new initiatives being released to improve the way we interact with employees, from recruitment, through training and retention, to assist the continuous development of all employees.

 CEO Mosaic Spa and Health Clubs Ltd